pablopunk/native-sidebar.vim/readme.md

-# Vscode like sidebar for VIM
+# Native sidebar for VIM

 > Minimal plugin that makes `netrw` more intuitive